Please note: This is not a job listing, this is a job description. For current opportunities click here.

 DEPARTMENT: Food Services

-RESPONSIBLE TO: Director of Food Services
+RESPONSIBLE TO: Director of Environmental and Food Services

 As an employee of the RK Mac Donald Nursing Home, every person has a responsibility to be involved in providing a stimulating environment for the residents.
-In keeping with our Mission, Vision and Values and our philosophy of Resident Centered Care, the Dietitian serves as a positive role model; as a partner in the provision of care and support of our Residents, and represents the home in a positive, professional, efficient and confidential manner.
+In keeping with our Mission, Vision, Core Values and our philosophy of Resident Centered Care, the Dietitian serves as a positive role model; as a partner in the provision of care and support of our Residents, and represents the home in a positive, professional, efficient and confidential manner.

-- Understands that the Resident and family are central to all departmental activities, services and decisions
+- Understands that the Resident and family are central to all departmental activities, services and decisions.

-- Replaces Director of Food Services in their absence.
+- Replaces the Director in their absence.

 - Provides overall supervision of Food Services Department and participates in Food Services meetings.

-- Acts as a liaison between residents, Nursing, and the Food Services Department to best meet the resident’s needs.
+- Acts as a liaison between residents, Nursing, and the Food Services Department to best meet the resident’s diet/meal needs.
 Informs Food Services, Nursing and Recreation Departments of changes as they occur.
 Updates diet manuals, diet profiles, floor lists, and tray tickets.

 - As part of the Dysphagia Team, works with the Occupational Therapist to assess and treat dysphagia, as well as educate staff.